qianweicheng/rasa/examples/rasasc/nlu_normal.md

 ## intent:mail_providers_support
 - What mail providers does this app support?
 - What type of providers can this app support?
+- Which email providers does this app support?

 ## intent:set_up_gmail_account
 - How do I set up my Gmail account?